koduocluoi/steets/README.md

-# steets
-String To Everything &amp; Everything To String
+# String Manipulation Done 'RIGHT'

+Add description

+How to use